Bali’s Sacred Day of Silence

 The Balinese believe that stillness helps restore balance within ourselves, with nature, and with the unseen world.
 By embracing silence, Bali symbolically “hides” from negative forces, creating an environment of peace and protection.

-For visitors, it offers something increasingly rare in modern life: absolute silence.
+For visitors, it offers something rare in modern life:

 -